Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Introduction

-In this paper, we propose a novel method for MPE without requiring the irreducible assumption, which is called \textit{Regrouping-MPE}.
-Specifically, instead of estimating the mixture proportion of $H$ in $F$, our method builds a new MPE problem by creating a new component distribution $H'$ satisfying the irreducible assumption.
-Then we use the existing MPE estimator to solve for the maximum proportion of $H'$ in $F$, which is denoted by $\kappa'$.
-In this way, the estimation bias can be greatly reduced.
-For example, in Figure~\ref{fig:fig1d}, we create a new component distribution $H'$.
-By solving for the maximum proportion of $H'$ in $F$, $\kappa'=0.51$.
-The estimation bias of the existing estimators will reduce to $\kappa'-\kappa^*=0.01$ instead of $\kappa-\kappa^*=0.2$.
-We will further show that, with both theoretical analyses and experimental validations, when the irreducible assumption holds, our Regrouping-MPE method does not hurt the existing estimators; when the irreducible assumption does not hold, our method will help the current estimators to have less estimation bias, which could greatly improve the performances of many weakly supervised classification tasks.
+Because the irreducibility assumption is impossible to check without making any assumption on $\Pn$.
+Thereby, in this paper, we rethink those CPE methods and propose a novel method called \textit{Regrouping CPE} (ReCPE) which improves the estimations of the current PU learning methods without irreducibility assumption.
+The main idea of our method is that, instead of estimating the maximum proportion of $\Pp$ in $\Pu$, we build a new CPE problem by creating a new auxiliary distribution $\Ppp$ always guaranteeing the irreducibility assumption.
+Then we use the existing CPE method to obtain the maximum proportion of $\Ppp$ in $\Pu$, which is denoted by $\pi'$.
+We show that, with both theoretical analyses and experimental validations, when the irreducibility assumption holds, our ReCPE method does not affect the prediction of the existing estimators; when the irreducibility assumption does not hold, our method will help the current estimators have less estimation bias, which could improve the performances of PU classification tasks.
+For example, in Figure~\ref{fig:fig1d}, we create a new class-conditional (auxiliary) distribution $\Ppp$.
+By solving it, $\pi'=0.51$.
+The estimation bias of the existing estimators will reduce to $\pi'-\pi=0.01$ instead of $\kappa^*-\pi=0.2$.

 The rest of the paper is organized as follows.
-In Section~\ref{section2}, we review the irreducible assumption and its stronger variants.
-We also discuss the difficulty of checking the irreducible assumption.
-In Section~\ref{section3}, we provide some examples that do not fulfill the irreducible assumption and the estimation bias of the existing consistent estimators under such a circumstance.
-Then we propose our method Regrouping-MPE, followed by theoretically analysis of its estimation bias and convergence property, as well as the implementation details.
-All the proofs are listed in Appendix~B. The experimental validations are provided in Section~\ref{section4}.
-Section~\ref{section5} concludes the paper.
+In Section~\ref{sec:ident}, we review the irreducibility assumption and its variants.
+We discuss the difficulty of checking the assumptions.
+In Section~\ref{sec:method}, we provide the estimation biases of the existing consistent distributional-assumption-free CPE methods.
+Then we propose our method ReCPE, followed by theoretically analysis of its estimation bias and the implementation details.
+All the proofs are listed in Appendix~A. The experimental validations are given in Section~\ref{sec:exp}.
+Section~\ref{sec:con} concludes the paper.